What Does PR Mean in Running? PR vs PB Explained

 If you use a GPS watch, check your splits after the race and write down where you faded or surged.
 For help choosing a watch for pacing, workouts, and recovery data, see the running watch finder.

 Once your goal looks realistic, build it into a simple plan instead of guessing week to week.
 The Runner’s Toolkit is a helpful next stop for pace tools, calculators, and training resources.
+You can also build a week by week plan with the Running Training Plan Creator.

 Running PR Goal Calculator